 step ca renew

-step ca renew command renews the given certificates on the certificate
+step ca renew command renews the given certificate (with a request to the

-authority and writes the new certificate to disk either overwriting
+certificate authority) and writes the new certificate to disk - either overwriting

-or using a new file if the –out=
+crt-file or using a new file when the –out=

 file flag is used.